This t-shirt almost always gets a laugh. Followed by some variant on “Where can EYE get one?”

 Velveeta doesn’t even need refrigeration.
 And boy, does it melt.
 It melts under a hot glare, and stays melted.
 That’s the secret.

-Other cheeses can be added to the Velveeta for flavor and color; some Arkansan chefs manage without Velveeta at all.
+You can of course add other cheeses to the Velveeta for flavor and color; some Arkansan chefs manage without Velveeta at all.
 But that big thick yellow brick of cheese product is usually somewhere in the building.

 And after all, who really needs chefs and restaurants?
 Arkansas cheese dip is dead easy to make at home.
 People do, all the time.
 Cheese dip is democratic.